HealthCatalyst/Fabric.Cashmere/guides/styles/trademarks.md

 &nbsp;

-Only use the mark when the instance is being used as an adjective; not a noun.
+Do not use trademarked terms as nouns—only use as an adjective.
 For example:

-- **Yes:** The HAS™ conference…
+- **Yes:** The HAS™ conference… or The CORUS™ Suite
-- **No:** CORUS™ is more than some outdated cost system.
+- **No:** HAS™ is an awesome conference.
+CORUS™ is more than some outdated cost system.

 &nbsp;